One of the key pieces of advice I give people who are just moving to Rome is “carry a book.”

 Eating Rome: Living the Good Life in the Eternal City by Elizabeth Minchilli

-If you are in Rome, these titles and many more are available at the Almost Corner Bookshop (Via del Moro, 45).
+If you are in Rome, these titles and many more are available at the Almost Corner Bookshop (Via del Moro, 45 in Trastevere) or at the Otherwise Bookshop (near Piazza Navona) which is, frankly, friendlier.

 Did I miss any of your favorite books about Rome?

 Note: The links above are affiliate links.
 This costs you nothing, but if you do decide to purchase any of these books, I get a small commission.
-It is part of my effort to keep the blog free from advertising.
 I have read all the books above and the recommendations are mine.